14HAK/docker/README.md

 '-> docker compose watch' // watch every change and update the instance
 //-----------------------------------------------------------------

-'-> docker compose down' // remove the containers
+// check the version

-'-> docker compose --version'; // check the version;
+'-> docker compose --version'

-'-> docker compose logs' // see the logs of all containers '-> docker compose logs <container_name>' // see the logs of a specific container '-> docker compose build' // build the image
+// To build and run all services, navigate to the directory containing the docker-compose.yml file and run:
+'-> docker-compose up --build'

+// To run the services in detached mode:
+'-> docker-compose up -d'

+// To stop containers without removing them:
+'-> docker-compose stop'

+// To remove containers after stopping:
+'-> docker-compose down'

+// To view logs from all services:
+'-> docker-compose logs -f'

+// To view logs of a specific service (e.g., app):
+'-> docker-compose logs -f app'

 '-> docker compose ps' // list all containers

-'-> docker compose stop' // stop the containers
-'-> docker compose start' // start the containers

 ```